Ski racing community starts to back away from toxic wax

 Meanwhile, wax companies are working on alternatives.

-So far, much of the PFAS contamination has been linked to firefighting foam at military bases and household products like carpet and packaging material that contains PFAS.
+So far, much of the PFAS contamination has been linked to firefighting foam at military bases and household products like carpet and packaging material that contain PFAS.

 But supporters of the bans point to one site in Vermont to show that the wax can foul drinking water supplies.